 View Reno Historical Markers in a larger map

-A little over half of all the markers found within Washoe are located within the city limits of Reno and Sparks.
-To aid in your conquering, I have provided a mini-map of the city.
-In my conquering of Washoe, I took two days to tackle these urban residents accounting for traffic, breaks and pit stops.
-Even though Reno and Sparks aren't terribly difficult to navigate, the markers' distribution make conquering urban Washoe a challenge, particularly due to the tedious downtown one-way streets, possible festivities, and pedestrian traffic in the summer.
-Expect quite a few instances where you're forced to double-back because of these instances, especially if you plan to conquer Reno during the busy tourist season.
-Therefore, my advice is to follow the route of McCarran Blvd.
-McCarran is an excellent base that allows ample opportunities to bounce off the four-lane boulevard in search of the markers.
+A little over half of all the markers found within Washoe are located within the city limits of Reno and Sparks and to aid your conquering of the urban jungle, I've provided a mini-map of the city.
+Even though Reno and Sparks aren't terribly difficult to navigate, the markers' distribution make conquering urban Washoe a challenge, particularly due to the tedious downtown area of one-way streets, and during the summer, downtown festivals and pedestrian traffic.
+Expect quite a few instances where you're forced to double-back because of these instances, especially if you plan to conquer Reno during the busy tourist season (Memorial Day through August).
+My advice: avoid Virginia and follow McCarran Blvd.
+McCarran is a four-lane boulevard that completely rings the cities of Reno and Sparks, an excellent base that will allow you ample opportunity to bounce off anywhere in Reno-Sparks.
 Here's one possible itinerary ...

 Markers of Washoe County (42)